Social Sector Trials

 Since 1 March 2011:

-- local advisory groups have been put in place in each of the six original locations – to ensure collaboration at the grass-roots level.
+- local advisory groups have been put in all locations – to ensure collaboration at the grass-roots level.

-- Social Sector Trial Plans have been written and launched in the six original locations.
-Each plan has an agreed approach and community specific actions to achieve within the timeframe.
-Links to these plans are in the right hand side column.
+- Social Sector Trial Plans have been written and published for all locations.
+Each Plan has an agreed approach and community specific actions to achieve within the timeframe.

 - employment of a full time truancy officer in Kawerau

-- actively using community service to enable young people to work off Police and Justice system fines in Te Kuiti
+- actively using community service to enable young people to work off Police and Justice system fines in Waitomo

 - development of a parent portal at Te Kuiti High School to enable caregivers to monitor young people’s attendance and achievement

-- creation of nine Youth Coordinator roles (to provide a wrap-around support service for young people) in Levin
+- creation of nine Youth Coordinator roles (to provide a wrap-around support service for young people) in Horowhenua

 - the launch of a school attendance competition in Taumarunui